DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/segmentation/legend_item_segmentation/README.md

 --input_area_segmentation: (str, optional) path to the map area segmentation output tif.
 --input_legend_segmentation: (str, optional) path to the map legend segmentation output tif.
 This tif shall be a binary mask that highlights polygon/line/point legend areas.
 ```

+Please ignore the error messages regarding indexes in Step (2/9) if there are any.

+The time spent for this approach depends on the complexity (i.e., the number of legend items, the amount of texts, and the layouts) of the map.